Solitary Rose

-"Solitary Rose" is a song by German recording artist Jeanette.
+"Solitary Rose" is a song by German recording artist Jeanette Biedermann.
 It was written by her along with AJ Junior and Carl Falk, and produced by the latter for her seventh studio album Undress to the Beat (2009).
 Released as the album's third and final single in German-speaking Europe in October 2009, the ballad reached the top twenty of the Austrian and German Singles Charts, becoming the album's highest-charting single in Austria and Switzerland.
-Highly promoted on Sat.1 telenovela Anna und die Liebe, in which Jeanette starred from 2008 until 2012, it marks her last single as solo artist until 2019.
+Highly promoted on Sat.1 telenovela Anna und die Liebe, in which Biedermann starred from 2008 until 2012, it marked her last single as solo artist until 2019.